| < Previous |

 - You can have multiple statements in the block corresponding to an

-.
+if.
 Add the code below (gray text is existing code).
 Be sure to keep the code nicely indented for readability.
-Then build, check for errors, and run the program (be sure to settemp
+Then build, check for errors, and run the program (be sure to settempto a value that will make theifexpression true).

 if (temp > 70) { printf("%d degrees is warm.\n", temp); printf("Let's go hiking!\n"); }